February 9, 2023

 The U.S. Department of Health and Human Services (HHS) must renew the federal public health emergency (PHE) related to COVID-19 every 90 days to maintain certain health care flexibilities and waivers.
 The PHE has been in place since January 27, 2020, and renewed throughout the pandemic.
-The latest HHS extension for the PHE is effective through January 11, 2023.
+The Biden Administration notified Congress that it will end the PHE on May 11, 2023.

 With each PHE extension, numerous flexibilities and waivers remain in effect, including Medicare telehealth coverage of audiology and speech-language pathology services and relaxed Health Insurance Portability and Accountability Act (HIPAA) requirements.

 Clinicians should be aware that states may have different dates for ending local PHEs.
 This means that temporary state licensing, Medicaid, commercial insurance, and local education agency expansions and flexibilities could end at different times than the federal PHE.
 It is important to check with your state and payers to ensure compliance with changing laws, regulations, and coverage guidelines.

 ASHA provides information regarding coverage of telepractice services provided by audiologists and SLPs and what to expect at the end of the federal PHE.
 Contact firstname.lastname@example.org for additional information.